febo/pinocchio/programs/token/README.md

 # <img width="229" alt="pinocchio-token2022" src="https://github.com/user-attachments/assets/12b0dc2a-94fb-4866-8e6a-60ac74e13b4f"/>

-This crate contains [`pinocchio`](https://crates.io/crates/pinocchio) helpers to perform cross-program invocations (CPIs) for Token 2022 instructions.
+This crate contains [`pinocchio`](https://crates.io/crates/pinocchio) helpers to perform cross-program invocations (CPIs) for Legacy and Token-2022 instructions.

 Each instruction defines an `struct` with the accounts and parameters required.
 Once all values are set, you can call directly `invoke` or `invoke_signed` to perform the CPI.